 There are exceptions to the two-year rule if the primary reason you are selling the home is for a change in the place of employment, health, or unforeseen circumstances such as death, divorce or termination of registered domestic partnership, or loss of job, etc. For more information about what qualifies as your principal residence or exceptions to the two-year rule, get federal Publication 523, Selling Your Home.
-You can get this publication at irs.gov, or call 800.829.3676.
+To get federal publications, go to irs.gov, or call 800.829.3676.

-If only a portion of the property qualifies as your principal residence, insert the percentage allocated to the principal residence in the space above line 1 and inform the REEP.
+If only a portion of the property qualifies as your principal residence, a second Form 593-C will need to be completed to certify an exemption on the portion not used as a principal residence.

-The allocation method should be the same as the seller used to determine depreciation.
+The allocation method should be the same as the seller/transferor used to determine depreciation.